aliamrod/BASH/bash-startup-files/bash-startup-files.md

 # Bash Startup Files
 The Bash startup files are executed when initiating a Shell session.
 There are different log-in modes.

+This section describes how Bash executes its startup files.
+If any of the fils exist but cannot be read, Bash reports an error.
+Tildes are expanded in filenames as described under Tilde Expansion in "Miscellaneous".

 ## Interactive Login Shell.
 ---------------------------------------------------------------------
 ◉ This mode refers to opening a local terminal in your machine or connecting to a remote one interactively.
 In other words, a session is initiated after a successful login. `ssh user@host`